45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Additionally, they have other shows going on around the city.
 Check their schedule here!

-6. Grand Central Terminal Station
+6. Grand Central Terminal

-Besides being the backdrop of more movies than I can count, the ceiling art is stunning, and it’s a great place to people watch.
+Besides being the backdrop of more movies than I can count, the ceiling art is stunning, and it’s a great place to people-watch.
 While inside, you will find restaurants, a farmers market, the whispering walls, and shopping.
 After hanging out at Grand Central, you can take the S line right into Times Square, win, win!

 Grand Central Terminal NYC